andrewcooke/pytyp/pytyp.rst

 [Check what ABCs actually do]

-Embedding --- Solves many problems, but makes optimisation hard.
+Embedding — Solves many problems, but makes optimisation hard.

+define everything in terms of new abcs + use register.  make the abcs parametric.  are abcs transitive(sp?)

+types increase granularity of abcs to instances.